krepoli/CS-330/README.md

     **Linux:**
     ensure GCC is installed or download [GCC](https://code.visualstudio.com/docs/cpp/config-linux)

-# Coding Hello World
+# Printing Hello World

 This is your first programming project in C++!
-Through printing "Hello, World!" you will learn the program's basic syntax.
+You will learn the program's basic syntax.

 Start by opening VS Code and creating a new .cpp file.